 - You need to preheat your oven before anything else.
 Let it get to a temperature of 350oF.

-- Take your onion rings, cover them with foil (aluminum works really well), and put them in the oven.
+- Place the onion rings on a baking tray, cover them with foil (aluminum works really well), and put the rings in the oven.

 - Leave them in the oven for approximately 10 to 15 minutes.
 After that, check on them to see if they are warm enough and crispy.